hero media

 a long dining table at Popolo, Brisbane

 Been a while between frocked-up long lunches?
-Remedy that at Popolo, one of the most charming Italian restaurants in Brisbane.
-Found at South Bank overlooking the Brisbane River, the hot spot is famed for its elegant waterfront tranquillity, despite the vibe remaining pretty relaxed.
-Pop your most glamorous sunnies over your eyes as you choose from a selection of pizzas, pasta, seafood, meaty mains and traditional starters.
+Remedy that at Popolo , one of the most charming Italian restaurants in Brisbane.
+In the heart of South Bank overlooking the Brisbane River, the hot spot is instantly impressive, oozing waterfront tranquillity, yet the vibe remains unpretentious and relaxed.
+Pop your most glamorous sunnies over your eyes as you choose from a selection of pizzas, pasta (the truffle ravioli with ricotta and mascarpone cream is to-die-for), seafood, meaty mains and traditional starters.
 Sweet tooths will also appreciate the ample desserts on offer, spanning classics like tiramisu and panna cotta, as well as cakes.

 Average Price: $$$